 The accuracy and uncertainty of WBD-NAHL were assessed at two levels, i.e., pixel water extent and derived water bodies, to provide a comprehensive evaluation of the dataset.
-We randomly selected eight square blocks with a size of 10 km by 10 km in the North American tundra and boreal region (Figure 5).
+We randomly selected eight square blocks with a size of 10 km by 10 km in the North American tundra and boreal region (Fig. 5).
 The selected blocks were visually interpreted by the team to identify all the water bodies within each using a high-resolution Google Earth image as reference for interpretation.
-Water bodies records from the PeRL were compared to the WBD-NAHL water bodies to assess the number of water bodies and spatial area of each.
+Water body records from the PeRL were compared to the WBD-NAHL water bodies to assess the number of water bodies and spatial area of each.
 The interpreted dataset was also compared to the JRC-derived water body records for 2019 to assess its accuracy in terms of representing water bodies.
-The JRC dataset provides water/nonwater map at the 30-m resolution pixels, representing the distribution of water extent, but no information in the spatial relationship between pixels and water bodies were provided, and we derived water bodies records from the JRC dataset using the same algorithm described in section 4.1.
+The JRC dataset provides a water-non-water map at 30 m resolution, representing the distribution of water extent, but no information in the spatial relationship between pixels and water bodies was provided, and we derived water body records from the JRC dataset using the same algorithm described in Sect.
+4.1.